linda-huang/pomodoro_timer/README.md

 <!-- ![Alt text](./readme_assets/cat_banner.png?raw=true "Pawmodoro Timer") -->
 <img src="./readme_assets/cat_banner.png" height='300'/>

 A chill little pomodoro timer that reflects countdowns visually via animations (a rising tide, or disappearing bubbles of light).
+Users can customize the length of time to work and break for; the timer automatically switches between work and break sessions for you.

 ## Features
 <!-- --- -->